California's Infamous Stage Robber

 evolving as we get new data or correct inaccuracies.
 If you have

-information on Bart, please send it to me.
-I would be interested in
+information on Bart, please send it to us.
+We would be interested in

 seeing it and including it on the site.